 Let Me Help You Spend December Here the Right Way

 I have spent every December of my life watching this month build, from the first bonfire to the last firework.
-If you want help putting together a trip that actually lines up with what’s happening here, I would love to hear from you.
+If you want help putting together a trip that lines up with what is actually happening here, I would love to hear from you.